ju-br/Happiness-Report/README.md

 </div>

 ### How to measure latent variables?
-There are some criteria that should be met to assess latent variables():<p>
+There are some criteria that should be met to assess latent variables:<p>

   **1. Multiple items to operationalize:**</p>
        <p>Life ladder ❌